Can't find a PS5 or Xbox Series X? Here's why Google Stadia is a solid alternative | CNN Underscored

 A quick look at the competition

-Xbox Game Pass Ultimate costs $15 per month, and gets you access to more than 400 titles — including pretty much every game in top franchises such as Halo, Gears of War and Forza as well as other heavy hitters like Batman Arkham Knight and Skyrim.
-You can play these games across the cloud, Xbox consoles and Windows PCs, making Game Pass a better fit for folks that are already in the Xbox ecosystem — or just anyone who would rather pay a single fee for lots of games.
+Xbox Game Pass Ultimate costs $15 per month and gets you access to more than 400 titles — including pretty much every game in top franchises such as Halo, Gears of War and Forza as well as other heavy hitters like Batman: Arkham Knight and Skyrim.
+You can play these games across the cloud, Xbox consoles and Windows PCs, making Game Pass a better fit for folks who are already in the Xbox ecosystem — or just anyone who would rather pay a single fee for lots of games.

 There’s also Amazon Luna, which works similarly to Google Stadia but offers multiple subscription options instead of a la carte game purchases.
 The core Luna+ service costs $5.99 per month, which gets you access to a library of roughly 100 games (as of this writing) that includes big names like Control, Resident Evil 7, Sonic Mania, Yakuza 0 and Rez Infinite.
 The Luna+ library gets you more titles than the current Stadia Pro collection, and includes titles that I personally find more compelling (though your mileage may vary here.)